-Our Compensation Discussion and Analysis, or CD&A, provides information on the goals and objectives of our executive compensation program including Sealed Air's executive compensation philosophy, which focuses on incentivizing high-performance and value creation by aligning the interests of our Company, executives, and stockholders.
+Our Compensation Discussion and Analysis, or CD&A, provides information on the goals and objectives of our executive compensation program including Sealed Air's executive compensation philosophy, which focuses on incentivizing high-performance and sustainable value creation by aligning the interests of our Company, executives, and stockholders.

-Our Named Executive Officers for 2021
+Our Named Executive Officers for 2022

-This CD&A discusses the compensation provided to our named executive officers for 2021 (the "named executive officers" or "NEOs"):
+This CD&A discusses the specific compensation paid during fiscal year 2022 to the five executives shown below.
+We refer to these individuals as our "named executive officers" or "NEOs."

-Name Title (As of December 31, 2021) Edward L. Doheny II President and Chief Executive Officer Christopher J. Stephens, Jr. Senior Vice President, Chief Financial Officer Emile Z. Chammas Senior Vice President, Chief Manufacturing and Supply Chain Officer & Chief Transformation Officer Sergio Pupkin Senior Vice President, Chief Growth and Strategy Officer Angel S. Willis Vice President, General Counsel and Secretary James M. Sullivan Former Senior Vice President, Chief Financial Officer
+Name Title (As of December 31, 2022) Edward L.Doheny II President and Chief Executive Officer Christopher J. Stephens, Jr. Senior Vice President, Chief Financial Officer Emile Z. Chammas Senior Vice President, Chief Operating Officer Jannick Thomsen Vice President, Chief People & Digital Officer Sergio Pupkin Senior Vice President, Chief Growth & Stategy Officer